Abram Won the Battle and Came Home to an Unanswerable Question

 After defeating four kings, Abram refused the spoils and came home to what victory could not fix: he had no son, and every promise felt hollow without one.

-The battle was over.
-Four kings lay defeated.
-Three hundred and eighteen men had marched out under Abram and the rout had been complete.
+The battle was over and the victory was complete.
+Three hundred and eighteen men had marched out under Abram, and the rout of the four kings had been total.
 Lot was free.
-The king of Sodom had come out to meet him, bowing to the ground, and offered him everything: keep the goods, just give me back my people.
-Abram had refused.
-Not the treasure I want, not a thread or a shoe-latchet.
-He would take nothing from Sodom, lest anyone later say they had made Abram rich.
+The king of Sodom met him and offered him everything: keep the goods, just return my people.
+Abram refused.
+Not a thread.
+Not a shoe-latchet.
+He would take nothing from Sodom's hand, because he would not allow anyone to say they had made Abram rich.

 And then he came home.
 And in the quiet that follows a war, the grief he had been carrying for years caught up with him.

-The Book of Jubilees records the word of the Lord coming to Abram in a dream after the battle: fear not, Abram; I am your defender, and your reward will be exceeding great.
-It is the kind of reassurance God offers when He already knows a person is about to say something difficult.
-The promise of a great reward implies the question: what reward?
-What could possibly be given to him that he does not already have or has not already refused?
+The Book of Jubilees, composed in the second century BCE, records the word of the Lord coming to Abram in a dream after the battle: fear not, I am your defender, and your reward will be exceeding great.
+It is the kind of reassurance that signals the response before it is given.
+You do not tell a satisfied man his reward will be great.
+You tell that to a man who is looking at a great reward and cannot feel it.

 ← All myths